thorstenrie/ts-bedrock/README.md

 ### Non-root system user

 Within the container, the bedrock client will be executed by a non-root system user with username `minecraft-bedrock` in group `minecraft-bedrock`.
-The user is also required to be existent on the host system to actually store downloaded files in the bind mount.
+The user is also required to be existent on the host system to actually store config and worlds files in the bind mount.

 - For the container, the user will be automatically created in the container build
 - For the host system, you need to create the user, group and change the owner of `$TS_MCBR_HOME`